 Do what helps you to relax and recharge.

 4. Do something fun that doesn’t involve a screen.

 What are your hobbies that you haven’t had time for, or ones that you’d like to try?

-Read a book, listen to an audio book, do a puzzle or a crossword puzzle book (there are some fun ones out there!), enjoy being outside or in nature- walk around the block, visit a park, play a recreational sport, do some gardening, take a class somewhere, visit the library (check out their classes too), do a craft or DIY project, draw (try a Zentangle) or paint, do some creative writing, or whatever stimulates your mind and brings you enjoyment.
+Read a book, listen to an audio book (try Audible free for 30 days!), do a puzzle or a crossword puzzle book (there are some fun ones out there!), enjoy being outside or in nature- walk around the block, visit a park, play a recreational sport, do some gardening, take a class somewhere, visit the library (check out their classes too), do a craft or DIY project, draw (try a Zentangle) or paint, do some creative writing, or whatever stimulates your mind and brings you enjoyment.